 Settings: Here you can define rules, monitor who is scanning, generate your volunteer QR Code, review your app version and basics on the event or contact us.

-If the main person scanning isn't a normal TryBooking user, consider setting up Producers Access or Basic User Access which will limit their access within TryBooking itself.
-Multiple basic users can be set up in your TryBooking account and used in the TryBooking Scanning App.
+If the main person scanning isn't a normal TryBooking user, consider setting up Producers Access or Basic Access User which will limit their access within your TryBooking account itself.
+Multiple Basic Access Users can be set up in your TryBooking account and used in the Scanning App.

 Running an event often means you need to call upon more people to assist you, especially at peak times.
 The TryBooking Scanning App provides: